Image of a physician with the text Oregon Medical Malpractice Insurance Physician's Guide overlayed.

 • Provides coverage for incidents that occurred during the policy period, regardless of when a claim is reported to the carrier.

-• Typically, it offers more costly premiums at the start of the policy, but the rate stays constant throughout the policy’s duration.
+• Typically, it offers higher premiums at the start of the policy, but the rate remains constant throughout the policy’s duration.

 • Physicians do not need tail coverage when an occurrence policy ends.